adequatica/adequatica.github.io/_posts/2022-10-19-many-ways-to-speed-up-autotests.md

 The number of parallel threads is usually configured by the number «workers» or «jobs».
 Each test is put into a queue and executed as workers become available.

 When you run tests in parallel, you should keep in mind the performance of your local machine or cloud instance.
-If you have more than 1000 tests and you will run them all in parallel at the same time, you may have a performance issue — you should find a balance between execution time and number of workers.
+If you have more than 1000 tests and you will run them all in parallel at the same time, you may have a performance issue — you should find a balance between execution time and the number of workers.

 Read further about parallelisation in popular frameworks: